Kritig02/guess-the-flag/README.md

 - View flags from different countries.
 - Choose the correct flag from multiple options.
+- Keep track of how many questions have been asked
 - Keep track of your score and progress.
+- Show the current score in the navigation bar
+- One final alert controller after they have answered 10
+- Error Handling

 ## Getting Started